starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

 - Alternatively, try mounting with the `compress` option instead of `compress-force`.
 - If that doesn't work, switching to ext4 is an option.

 #### After playing for a while, game/lutris/wine crash, no errors
   - If there are no errors in your game logs, check your system logs.
 It may be an Out Of Memory situation.
 Create a larger [swap file](Performance-Tuning#swap).

-#### Game crashes when going to Lorville / ArcCorp or crashes often when launching
-- Make sure you followed the guide to install Wine's dependencies and set your vm.max_map_count as described in the installation section.

-#### Game crashes on Alt+Tab
-- In game settings change display to windowed borderless

 ***